 5 Veggies You Have to Try RoastedArticle posted in: Diet & Nutrition

-Cook until the veggies are lightly browned.
+Cook until the roasted veggies are lightly browned.
 If they start to look dried out before they are done, you can drizzle them with a little vegetable broth or no-sugar-added apple juice.
 If you want to add even more flavor, sprinkle the vegetables with fresh or dried herbs, such as thyme or rosemary, after roasting.

 Why: Two great tastes: The tips become brown and crisp, while the stalks turn tender and juicy.

 How: Thicker spears are best for roasting.
 Cook at 400 degrees F for about 15 to 20 minutes, turning once.
 Finish them before serving with a few grinds of pepper and fresh lemon juice.

 Why: Roasting eliminates the cabbage-y aroma that many people don’t like about Brussels sprouts and makes the leaves crunchy rather than mushy.